flukejones/asusctl/README.md

 If you have installed the Nvidia driver manually you will require the `data/90-asusd-nvidia-pm.rules` udev rule to be installed in `/etc/udev/rules.d/`.

-The above seems to also apply to Arch in general as it leaves a lot of things up to the user.

 ### fedora and openSUSE